The Training Program in Child and Adolescent Psychiatry

 CHA Training in Child Psychiatry

-The two-year training program includes a combination of didactics and clinical rotations.
+The two-year training program includes a combination of didactics, clinical rotations, and independent scholarly work.
 Currently, eight to ten hours a week are protected for didactic learning.
-Weekly seminars cover a variety of topics pertinent to our field.
+Weekly seminars cover a variety of topics pertinent to our field, including psychotherapy, psychopharmacology, human development, and research.
 Clinical rotations occur throughout both years.
-The first year is divided into 5 approximately 10-week blocks with primary rotations in adolescent inpatient, child inpatient, psychiatric emergencies, consult-liaison, (which includes both inpatient and outpatient consultation) and elective.
+The first year is divided into 5 approximately 10-week blocks in adolescent inpatient, child inpatient, psychiatric emergencies, consult-liaison, (which includes both inpatient and outpatient consultation) and elective.
 In addition, briefer rotations within each block focus on issues such as developmental disorders, eating disorders, neuropsychological testing and preschool-age development.
 Also in the first year, trainees begin their longitudinal outpatient experience in both psychotherapy and psychopharmacology.
-Finally, the first year fellows rotate through the outpatient diagnostic evaluation team to begin to learn the skills needed to conduct outpatient assessments.
+Finally, the first year fellows rotate through the interdisciplinary outpatient diagnostic evaluation teams to learn the skills needed to conduct outpatient assessments.

 The Training Program in Child and Adolescent Psychiatry at Cambridge Health Alliance recruits five fellows per year.
-Interested applicants should submit an application in writing using the joint application form of the three Harvard Medical school affiliated training programs in child and adolescent psychiatry after July 15th.
-Interviews begin in September and run through the beginning of December.
-Decisions are made by mid-December for the following training year.
-We accept fellows only after their PGY-III year of training (or beyond) who have passed USMLE III.
+Interested applicants should submit an application via ERAS by November 15.
+Interviews will be offered in September through the beginning of December.
+The match list is submitted in mid-December and match results announced in January for the following training year.
+We accept fellows only after their PGY-III year of training (or beyond) who have passed USMLE III, completed required Clinical Skills Verification Exams, and met all ACGME requirements for general psychiatry.
 Our program participates in the NRMP match for fellows in Child and Adolescent Psychiatry.
 We are an equal opportunity employer and training program and seek to recruit minority trainees and faculty members who will assist us in providing services to minority groups in our community.